peteroupc/peteroupc.github.io/randomgendoc.md

      |  arctan_n_div_n(self, f)
      |      Arctan div N: B(p) -> B(arctan(p)/p).
 Uses a uniformly-fast special case of
      |      the two-coin Bernoulli factory, rather than the even-parity construction in
-     |      Flajolet's paper, which is not uniformly fast.
+     |      Flajolet's paper, which does not have bounded expected running time for all heads probabilities.
      |      Reference: Flajolet et al. 2010.
      |       - f: Function that returns 1 if heads and 0 if tails.
      |